Specialità Dolci e Salate Tipiche Umbre

 Municipalities of Guardea and Amelia (Province of Terni)

 Abandonment of the mountain areas, harvesting that was too laborious and costly, the introduction of more productive crops, the massive import of buckwheat from abroad: these are the main reasons why, in the first decade of the 20th century, the cultivation of this 'pseudo-grain' was halved and, in the following decades, almost disappeared.
 Today, only a few small-scale cultivations survive in the Valnerina, at an altitude of over 600 metres.
 Yet it is a product of great value for both human health and the environment: buckwheat is a resource for mountain areas and allows sustainable agronomic practices, as it does not require chemical weeding, fertilization or phytosanitary treatments.

 The Presidium was created to support the reintroduction of buckwheat in the Valnerina, to help stop the abandonment of these lands (hit by the 2016 and 2017 earthquakes) and to restore the local supply chain for this product.
 Today the producers sell buckwheat grain, husked grain and flour.

 The municipalities of Norcia, Cascia, Preci, Poggiodomo, Cerreto di Spoleto, Sant'Anatolia di Narco and Sellano in the Alta Valnerina, in the province of Perugia.

 The municipalities of Ussita, Visso and Castelsantangelo sul Nera, in the province of Macerata and Leonessa, in the province of Rieti

 not to be eaten.

 Let's start again from Slow Food!

-Slow Food Umbria Presidia products can be purchased on the e-commerce page
+The Slow Food Umbria Presidia can be purchased on the shop page